-It is the policy of the Wilkes-Barre Area School District to be committed to insuring that every student is provided with a safe environment in which to learn.
-Therefore, the District has enacted a strict smoking and tobacco policy of ZERO TOLERANCE.
+It is the policy of the Wilkes-Barre Area School District to be committed to ensuring that every student is provided with a safe environment in which to learn.
+Therefore, the District has enacted a strict smoking, tobacco, and vaping policy of ZERO TOLERANCE.